 What is an epiretinal membrane?

-An epiretinal membrane, also sometimes called a macular pucker, is a development of a very thin, clear layer of tissue (a membrane) that forms over the macula (the small area in the centre of your retina).
+An epiretinal membrane, also sometimes called a macular pucker, is the development of a very thin, clear layer of tissue (a membrane) that forms over the macula (the small area in the centre of your retina).
 They’re quite common and usually develop as you age.

 What are the symptoms of an epiretinal membrane?

-As the membrane that develops is clear, many people don’t tend to notice any symptoms or changes to their vision.
-Sometimes, over time the membrane can become thicker which impacts your central vision – this is when people start to notice distorted or blurred vision.
+As the epiretinal membrane that develops is clear, many people don’t tend to notice any symptoms or changes to their vision.
+Sometimes, over time the epiretinal membrane can become thicker which impacts your central vision – this is when people start to notice distorted or blurred vision.

 What causes an epiretinal membrane?